moble/GWFrames/README.md

 Alternatively, this code may be used directly through its C++ interface.
-A simple example is provided in the 'C++Example' directory, along with two Makefiles (one in this directory, one in C++Example) to build all the necessary code.
-If it does not compile easily, make sure the various paths in the Makefiles are set properly.
+A simple example is provided in the `C++Example` directory, along with two `Makefile`s (one in this directory, one in the example directory) to build all the necessary code.
+If it does not compile easily, make sure the various paths in _both_ `Makefile`s are set properly.